tmr4/db65816/README.md

 # Status and Limitations
 1. This is a work in progress and will likely remain so.
 I use it in debugging my 65816 Forth operating system.
 I make no claims to its usability or suitability for your uses.
 Coding is just a hobby for me, so take care.
 Much of the code hasn't been rigorously tested, is without error checking and likely is inefficient.
 Still, hopefully it will help others get past the limited documentation regarding VS Code's implementation of Microsoft's DAP.
 Another good starting point is Microsoft's [Mock-Debug](https://github.com/Microsoft/vscode-mock-debug) which was the starting point for this project.
 2. The installation steps noted above are all you should need to do if your system is set up like mine.
 There may be other setup steps you need to take if you don't have all of the prerequisite software installed already.
 In addition to installing [VS Code](https://code.visualstudio.com/) and recommended extensions, the only other thing I had to install to run the hello world example on a fairly clean PC was [NodeJS](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
 You might want to use a language extension for an enhanced debugging experience such as highlighting instruction mnemonics as shown in the images above.
 Search for 6502 in VS Code's extensions marketplace.
+3. You can use defined symbols in conditional breakpoint expressions.
+These haven't been extensively tested.
+Registers cannot be used in expressions.
+I'll likely add this feature soon but I'll likely take an approach where they will hide symbols with the same name.
+4. Conditional expressions are ignored on instruction and opcode breakpoints.
-3. I haven't time db65816 a 65C02-based binary but it should work as long as none of the 65C02 specific instructions are used (and assuming your code doesn't rely on other differences between the two processors).
-I also haven't tried using cc65.
+5. I haven't tried db65816 with a 65C02-based binary but it should work as long as none of the 65C02 specific instructions are used (and assuming your code doesn't rely on other differences between the two processors).
+I also haven't tried using C code with cc65.
 It doesn't support the 65816.
 I suppose it would be possible to link in 65C02 C-based object files to a 65816 project and I assume the ld65 debug file would map to the proper C source file.
 I'd like to know the result if you try it out.
-4. RESOLVED (10/24/2022): This seems to have resolved itself as I updated the repository.
+6. RESOLVED (10/24/2022): This seems to have resolved itself as I updated the repository.
 Downloading the zipped repository no longer receives a warning.
 ORIGINAL ISSUE: I got a Windows Defender warning of a Wacatac Trogen when downloading the zipped repository from GitHub.
 My local repository and zips of them scan clean so this is likely a false positive.
 However, if you are concerned, don't download or clone the repository.
 It will be interesting to see if this continues as I update the repository.
-5. more to come...
+7. more to come...